-A large proportion of the APAC mobile broadband coverage gap can only be addressed by satellite
+A large proportion of the African mobile broadband coverage gap can only be addressed by satellite

-APAC has a mobile broadband coverage gap of about 200 million people, the majority being in highly populated countries with large populations beyond urban areas and difficult topography where it is economically unviable to lay terrestrial infrastructure.
-Assuming a gradual mobile coverage increase over a 10 year period into these unserved communities, we estimate that the demand will exceed 500Gbit/s by 2026 and reach about 2.8Tbit/s by 2030.
+The African continent has a large coverage gap of about 300 million people, representing about 22% of the total population.
+Countries with significant unserved populations include Nigeria, the Democratic Republic of Congo (DRC), Sudan, Tanzania, Niger, Ethiopia and Mozambique.
+These countries have large populations beyond urban areas with many communities located in difficult topography where it is economically unviable to lay terrestrial infrastructure.
+Assuming a gradual mobile coverage increase over a ten-year period into these unserved communities, we estimate that the demand will exceed 500Gbit/s by 2026 and exceed 4Tbit/s by 2031.